The Future of Artificial Intelligence in Healthcare

 Technically speaking, no.

-What does this mean for the designer community?
+What does this mean for Healthcare Organizations and their Product Leaders?